michelinus/Habbo-v1/README.md

 # Habbo Server
 **Habbo Server** is a **C#** replication of the **first version** of Habbo (version 1).

-Currently the application doesn't work.
-It will be fixed when I'll have some free time! :)

 # What can I do?

 ## Compile Source: